DongzeHE/scpca-docs/docs/merged_objects.md

 | `detected-SCPCL000000`  | Percent of cells in which the ADT was detected (ADT count > 0 ).
 Only present for libraries with CITE-seq data |
 | `target_type` | Whether each ADT is a target (`target`), negative/isotype control (`neg_control`), or positive control (`pos_control`).
 If this information was not provided, all ADTs will have been considered targets and will be labeled as `target` |

-Finally, additional metadata for ADT processing can be found in the metadata slot of the alternative experiment
+Finally, additional metadata for ADT processing can be found in the metadata slot of the alternative experiment.

 Metadata associated with {ref}`data processing <processing_information:Processing information>` is included in the `metadata` slot as a list.
 Similar to the [parent experiment metadata](#singlecellexperiment-experiment-metadata), the `metadata` will contain three items: `library_id`, `sample_id`, and `library_metadata`.